 Strong Let-Down Reflex

-Due to oversupply, some women has a strong let-down.
+Due to oversupply, some women have a strong let-down.
 If this is happening to you:

 - Hold your nipple between your first and middle fingers or with the side of your hand.
 Lightly compress milk ducts to reduce the force of the milk ejection.